How to Know Which Acne Scar Treatment Is Best for You

 Best for Depressed Scarring: Acne Scar Surgery

 The goal of this surgery is to bring the acne scar closer to the surface of your skin or to break up the scar tissue in your skin.
 But never fear—the procedure is minimally invasive!
 This procedure, in which patients stay awake but the area is numbed, is best for depressed scars that make noticeable impressions in patients’ skin.
-At Gwinnett Dermatology, our physicians are reconstructive surgeons skilled at restoring the skin’s appearance.
+At Gwinnett Dermatology and Georgia Dermatology Partners, our physicians are reconstructive surgeons skilled at restoring the skin’s appearance.

 Best for Deep Ice Pick or Boxcar Scarring: Skin Tightening Therapy